OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: OSMOSIS

 An FMQ is in an active state if it contains packet descriptors in the FIFO queue or if its packets are currently being processed on any PU.
 Flow throughput is updated (\verb|update_tput|) at each sNIC clock cycle only if the corresponding FMQ is active.
 The scheduler (\verb|get_fmq_idx|) returns the index of the non-empty FMQ that fits the upper limit of weighted PU occupation (\verb|pu_limit| called in line 21) and has the lowest current throughput normalized by FMQ priority (lines 22, 23).

 The weighted PU occupation's upper limit guarantees fair QoS for tenants based on their priority. \verb|pu_limit| is calculated with a \textit{ceil} function to ensure fairness in case of more active FMQs than PUs or non-integer division.
-The lowest priority normalized throughput equalizes access to oversubscribed PUs over time, favoring lower resource usage users.
+The lowest priority normalized throughput equalizes access to oversubscribed PUs over time, favoring users utilizing fewer resources.
 Our approach can also accommodate total virtual time per tenant (i.e., line 21), which could be useful for billing purposes, thus expanding policy flexibility.

-\subpar{0.5}{Kernel execution}is a short-lived event as each execution only processes one packet.
+\subpar{0.5}{Kernel execution}is a \textit{short-lived} event as each execution only processes one packet.
 In OSMOSIS, we run kernels to completion\cite{belay2014ix,prekas2017zygos}.
 We avoid context-switching for several reasons.
 As shown in Table~\ref{tab:ctx_lat}, context switching can introduce significant overhead.
-It also increases the complexity of the hardware data path and requires additional states per each active kernel.
+It also increases the complexity of the hardware data path and requires an additional state per each active kernel.

-If a kernel exceeds a set time limit (e.g., per-FMQ watchdog timer), it's terminated with a hardware interrupt, and the host application receives notification via the corresponding EQ.
-We believe that run-to-completion semantics underpins the sNIC programming model that, together with OSMOSIS fair priority adjusted schedulers, ensures predictable packet processing tail latency and also excludes compute-intensive tasks better suited for GPUs or FPGAs\cite{belay2014ix,prekas2017zygos}.